FahdSeddik/Space-Shooter-Game/README.md

 Sprites are from [Open Mega Art](https://opengameart.org).

 # Tasks
-- [ ] Fix issue for game to work on all resulotions.
+- [ ] Fix issue for game to work on all resolutions.
 - [ ] Add sound effects for shooting/explosions.
 - [ ] Add background music.
 - [ ] Implement player/bullet skins.